When it comes to effective advocacy, there is no substitute for courtroom experience.

 We are focused, driven advocates for justice, dedicated to hard work, preparation, and zealous courtroom advocacy.

-We are accessible 24/7 for emergency legal matters and offer a free consultation for criminal charges.
+We offer a free consultation for criminal charges.
 We are here to help clients, not judge them.
 We’re based in the Charlotte-Metro region, which means we help people in Mecklenburg County and the surrounding areas like Monroe NC, Statesville, Mooresville, Gastonia, and Salisbury, North Carolina.

 We are determined to ensure that the legal rights of our clients are protected when they face criminal charges for: